- Course Number:

 - Special Fee:

 Course DescriptionExplores the process of directing for camera and voice recording work within the multimedia profession.
 Focuses on industry standards and principles.
 Promotes the process for the collaboration by both performers and directors.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course